sadiarehman107023/BP-Regression-SPSS-Project/README.md

 Open the file in the csv file using IBM SPSS Statistics.
-Run the code steps provided in the syntax/ file, or manually navigate to Analyze → Regression → Linear.Select systolic_bp as your Dependent variable and your demographic/lifestyle metrics as the Independents.
+Follow the steps mentioned in analyze steps file or manually navigate to Analyze → Regression → Linear.Select systolic_bp as your Dependent variable and your demographic/lifestyle metrics as the Independents.